msaxton/beam-model-slides/slides.md

 ## Method (or Theory)
 * **Method sources** are used for their methodological or theoretical approach to a topic.
-* These sources lay the ground rules for a scholarly conversation
+* These sources lay the ground rules for a scholarly conversation.

 ### Brief Example